 The one-year look-back period for fraudulent transfers is not subject to equitable tolling.
 DeNoce v.
 Neff (In re Neff), No. 14-60017 (9th Cir.
 June 9, 2016).

-In October, 2008, Douglas DeNoce obtained a $310,000.00 dental malpractice judgment against Robert Neff.
-Neff filed a chapter 13 bankruptcy petition in March, 2010, and the following month he quitclaimed property he owned to a revocable living trust that he had created.
-His bankruptcy was dismissed, and he filed a second chapter 13 petition in June, 2010, listing the revocable trust on his schedules.
-In August, 2010, he transferred the property back to himself.
+In October 2008, Douglas DeNoce obtained a $310,000.00 dental malpractice judgment against Robert Neff.
+Neff filed a Chapter 13 bankruptcy petition in March 2010, and the following month he quitclaimed property he owned to a revocable living trust that he had created.
+His bankruptcy was dismissed, and he filed a second chapter 13 petition in June 2010, listing the revocable trust on his schedules.
+In August 2010, he transferred the property back to himself.
 Neff subsequently voluntarily dismissed that bankruptcy case.
-In October, 2011, Neff filed a third bankruptcy petition, this time in chapter 7.
-DeNoce filed an adversary complaint under section 727(a)(2) arguing that the 2010 quitclaim of the property to the trust was a fraudulent transfer.
-The court granted Neff’s motion for summary judgment on the basis that the transfer had occurred more than one year prior to his chapter 7 bankruptcy.
+In October 2011, Neff filed a third bankruptcy petition, this time in Chapter 7.
+DeNoce filed an adversary complaint under section 727(a)(2), arguing that the 2010 quitclaim of the property to the trust was a fraudulent transfer.
+The court granted Neff’s motion for summary judgment on the basis that the transfer had occurred more than one year before his Chapter 7 bankruptcy.
 The BAP for the Ninth Circuit affirmed.
 In re Neff, 505 B.R.
 255 (B.A.P.
 9th Cir.
 2014).
-Read More
+[Read more…] about No Equitable Tolling for Section 727(a)(2) Look-Back Period